Azure/azure-event-hubs-reactive/CHECKPOINTING.md

 ### Configuration

-The following table describes the impact of the settings within the `iothub-react.checkpointing` configuration block.
+The following table describes the impact of the settings within the `eventhub-react.checkpointing` configuration block.
 For further information, you can also check the [reference.conf](src/main/resources/reference.conf) file.

 | Setting | Type | Example | Description |